 All contracts are for the full academic year, which consists of both fall and spring semesters, or if entered into after the beginning of the academic year, for the remainder of that academic year.

-Home of the Second Year Experience, Sitting adjacent to the Sports Center Complex, residents of the Alcalá Vista Apartments live less than a two-minute walk to the student fitness center, pool and tennis courts.
-This Spanish Renaissance-style complex features three elegant courtyards for residents to relax in.
+Home of the STEP, sitting adjacent to the Sports Center Complex, residents of the Alcalá Vista Apartments live less than a two-minute walk to the student fitness center, pool, and tennis courts.
+This Spanish Renaissance-style complex features three elegant courtyards for residents to study or hang out with friends.
 The three-story complex has 192 apartments, designed to accommodate up to four residents each.

-Next to Manchester Canyon Field stands Manchester Village, which offers a more personalized living experience.
+Next to Manchester Field stands Manchester Village, which offers a more personalized living experience.
 A majority of apartments accomodate four residents in a single bedroom configuration.
 There are limited two person apartments also available.

 Across from Missions Café and Fitness Center in the area known as "The Valley" are the San Antonio De Padua apartments.
-The first floor will be a first- year living area, with 3-4 residents in these apartments will full kitchens, living areas and private bathrooms.
+Each apartment houses 3-4 residents will full kitchens, living areas and private bathrooms.
 A laundry room, study/computer lounge and recreation room are located on the ground level of this three-story building.

-Adjacent to the Missions Café and Fitness Center in the area known as "The Valley" are the San Buenaventura apartment complexes.
-San Buenaventura is USD's newest residence hall, and features apartments with larger rooms and bathrooms.
-The building also has a plethora of study rooms, multipurpose rooms and even a classroom, where several classes are held each year.
+Home of the STEP, adjacent to the Missions Café and Fitness Center in the area known as "The Valley" is the San Buenaventura apartment complex.
+San Buenaventura is USD's newest residence hall, and features apartments for sophomore, juniors, and seniors.
+The building also has several study rooms, multipurpose rooms and even a classroom, where several classes are held each year.

-For more information about on campus events and program, please click here Residence Hall Association
+For more information about events and program, please click here Residence Hall Association